geraldaungst/exandria-campaign/40 Artifacts/Molaesmyr Lorestone Experiment.md

 ---
 # Core Information

-_Research suggests that during the Molaesmyr catastrophe in 585 PD, elven scholars attempted to use a Lorestone shard to stabilize the ruptured Fey Crossing.
+_Research suggests that during the [[Rupture of the Molaesmyr Fey Crossing|Molaesmyr catastrophe]] in 585 PD, elven scholars attempted to use a Lorestone shard to stabilize the ruptured Fey Crossing.
 Without knowledge of the proper stabilization requirements, their attempt created massive temporal chaos that amplified the disaster, turning a localized magical rupture into the widespread corruption that consumed the entire city and created the cursed Savalirwood._

 # Source Context
 Brief note about where this information originated (session, NPC conversation, etc.)